-Murat Aktihanoglu is Co-Founder and Managing Director of ERA, New York City’s leading technology accelerator and early stage venture capital fund.
+Murat Aktihanoglu is Co-Founder and Managing Partner of ERA, New York City’s leading technology accelerator and early stage venture capital fund.
 He has held this position for all 22 accelerator cohorts and all Expansion Funds.
 Since launching in 2011, ERA has invested in more than 265 startups that are already playing leading roles in the evolution of virtually every major global industry.

 Murat is an entrepreneur, investor, technologist, and author.
 His last startup prior to ERA was Centrl, a location-based social networking company that he founded in 2008.